ferdiunal/laravel-money/readme.md

 $ composer require ferdiunal/money
 ```

-Add usecase to the top of your file
+Add the following use statement to the top of your file:

 ``` bash
 use Ferdiunal\Money\Money;
 ```

-Start using.
+Then, start using the library!

 ## Non-Composer Users

-Simply copy Money.php in src folder to your project and begin using.
-No extra dependencies.
+If you are not using Composer, simply copy the Money.php file located in the src folder to your project and begin using the library.
+There are no extra dependencies.

 ### Request method aliases

-For parametres to use with methods.
+Here are the parameters you can use with methods:

 ##### money->setDecimals(default = 2)
 ##### money->addTax(default = 18)